Whadup/weightedFastText/README.md

 To do so, every document must have a unique id ranging from 0 to N-1.
 This id must be present in the form `__id__{i}` similar to the label information `__label__{y}` in each line of the training data file.
 The weights must be stored in the binary matrix format used by fastText and passed to the training algorithm via `-weights {weightsFile}`.
 The weight for the example with `__id__i` must be stored in the i-th row of the matrix.

+Furthermore, we provide a scikit-learn interface for fastText supervised learning.

 # fastText

 [fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.